fpdf-easytable/simple_unit_test/README.md

 *Description*

-   Set the callback function inside the definition of the method $method of the class $class at the position $position.
+   Inject a user defined callback function inside the definition of the method $method of the class $class at the position $position.

+   The idea is to inject a callback function to help you to monitor variables inside a method.
+   (For the moment you will need to output the result into a file).

 *Parameters*

 class